christophstrasen/WorldObserver/docs_internal/vision.md

 ### Observation
 A concrete “noted” observation of a fact, carried as a record in an observable stream, often with the time of observation attached.
+The same fact may be observed many times with each observation being its own event with typically no hard guarantees about order and completess.

 Implemented by:
 #### Base ObservationStreams